Paul McCartney: John Lennon responsible for Beatle breakup - NewsBreak

 The band’s fans have long debated who was responsible for the breakup, with many blaming McCartney.
 But McCartney said Lennon’s desire to “break loose” was the main driver behind the split.

-Confusion about the breakup was allowed to fester because their manager asked the band members to keep quiet until he concluded a number of business deals, McCartney said.3 mistakes you make when carving a pumpkin, according to experts
+Confusion about the breakup was allowed to fester because their manager asked the band members to keep quiet until he concluded a number of business deals, McCartney said.Do you rent in Colorado?
+New renters rights took effect Oct.
+1

 The interview comes ahead Peter Jackson’s six-hour documentary chronicling the final months of the band.
 “The Beatles: Get Back,” set for release in November on Disney+, is certain to revisit the breakup of the legendary band.
 McCartney’s comments were first reported by The Observer.